hab-1996/SANZI/README.md

 - Hugging Face Transformers

 Both supported models were successfully tested with FP16, 8-bit Metal, and 4-bit Metal in the browser GUI and CLI.

+## License:
+All rights reserved.
+This repository is shared for academic and portfolio purposes.
+Reuse, redistribution, or modification is not permitted without permission.